Combinatorics of graded module categories over skew polynomial algebras at roots of unity: Point simplicial complexes of skew polynomial algebras at cube roots of unity

 We see that the maximal independent sets are as follows:

 Hence, we have $\calF(\Delta_\omega)=\{12457, 13, 1246, 234, 357, 36, 567\}$ and $\dim\Delta_\omega=4$. \end{ex}

 \begin{rem} For the purpose of this section, we focused on isolations of a digraph.
-However, it is also possible to introduce ``isolations of alternating matrices''.
-In fact, for a given $M \in \Alt_n(\ZZ/\ell\ZZ)$ and $v \in [n]$, there exists a unique $\widetilde{M}$ which is switching equivalent to $M$ such that $v$-th row and column are all $0$.
+However, it is also possible to introduce ``isolations of skew-symmetric matrices'' as in Proposition~\ref{prop:iso}.
 We can also regard a subset $T \subset [n]$ as an ``independent set'' if the subsquare matrix restricted to the rows and columns indexed by $T$ is $O$.
 Then we can apply similar proofs for Propositions~\ref{prop:isol1} and \ref{prop:isol2}, so the same statements also hold even in the case $\ell \geq 4$. \end{rem}

 \begin{rem} In addition to Remark \ref{rem:isomat}, the notion of ``isolation'' can also be generalized algebraically as follows.
 For a given skew polynomial algebra $S_{\alpha}$ and $i \in [n]$, there exists a unique skew polynomial algebra $\widetilde{S_{\alpha}}$ such that $\GrMod \widetilde{S_{\alpha}}$ is equivalent to $\GrMod S_{\alpha}$ and $x_i$ is a central element of $\widetilde{S_{\alpha}}$.
 We can also regard a subset $T \subset [n]$ as an ``independent set'' if $x_i$ and $x_j$ are commutative for any $i,j \in T$.
 Then we can apply similar proofs for Propositions~\ref{prop:isol1} and \ref{prop:isol2}, so the same statements also hold for the point simplicial complex $\Delta_{\alpha}$ for a skew polynomial algebra $S_{\alpha}$. \end{rem}